Chairman and Chief Executive Officer

 Executive Vice President

-Stephen is a member of the UAB Collat School of Business Advisory Committee, Auburn Samuel Ginn College of Engineering Advisory Board, Smile-A-Mile Board of Directors, Leadership Birmingham, Monday Morning Quarterback Club, and Children’s Hospital Committee for the Future – Class of 2008, along with other industry and philanthropic organizations.
+Stephen is a member of the UAB Collat School of Business Advisory Committee, Auburn Samuel Ginn College of Engineering Advisory Board, Smile-A-Mile Board of Directors, Leadership Birmingham, Monday Morning Quarterback Club, and the United Way of Central Alabama Board of Directors, along with other industry and philanthropic organizations.

 Executive Vice President